jeffsebring/wp-cli-import-csv/README.md

 Here is an example which would check file headers, then mapping of a file named `engineers.csv` ( in the current directory ) to be imported to the `pu01_engineers` post type, and set jennyengineer as the author.

-When setting up headers the first time, it saves a little time and possibly a lot of messages to just use the check command to validate the headers:
+When setting up headers the first time, use the check command to only display initial file, post type, author and header settngs:

     wp importcsv check engineers.csv --post_type=pu01_engineers --author=jennyengineer

-Once headers validate, we can check the data mapping:
+Once headers validate, check the data mapping:

     wp importcsv map engineers.csv --post_type=pu01_engineers --author=jennyengineer

-If we get no error messages, we can write to the database with nearly the same command:
+If no error messages display, write to the database:

     wp importcsv write engineers.csv --post_type=pu01_engineers --author=jennyengineer

-*post type can be over-ridden using a correctly named field in the import file*
+*post type can be over-ridden using a correctly named header field*

 ### Optional Command Parameters

-#### --post_type=post type name

 Specify a post type

-#### --author=username or id
+    --post_type=post type name

 Specify an author for posts

-#### --thumbnail_path=url or relative path
+    --author=username or id

 For importing and attaching of thumbnails ( multiple if desired ) to posts, either ensure the path in the database field is correct, or you can add a ( --thumbnail_path=url or relative path ) argument to prepend file names in a thumbnail field while sideloading into the media library.

+    --thumbnail_path=url or relative path

 CSV Import File Header Formatting
 ---------------------------------